 How to choose the best Windows 10 antivirus for you

-As with all kinds of software, you need choose Windows 10 antivirus programs according to your needs and your budget.
+As is the case with other types of software, you need to choose Windows 10 antivirus programs according to both your needs and budget.
 The best bang for your buck is Bitdefender Antivirus Plus as it’s fairly inexpensive and has an unlimited password manager, a file shredder and its own secure browser.

 If you have more money to spend and only a single PC to protect, you might want to consider Norton AntiVirus Plus or Norton 360 Standard.
-Both give you an unlimited password manager, and Standard adds unlimited VPN service and dark-web personal-information monitoring.
+Both give you access to an unlimited password manager and Standard adds an unlimited VPN and dark web personal information monitoring.

-If you've got Macs and Android devices to cover as well as Windows 10 machines, McAfee AntiVirus Plus will take care of you at a bargain rate — $60 covers 10 devices.
+If you have Macs and Android devices to cover in addition to Windows 10 machines, McAfee AntiVirus Plus can meet your needs at a bargain rate – $60 covers 10 devices.
 However, McAfee’s malware defenses are not quite as good as those of Norton, Bitdefender or Kaspersky.

 Of course, if all you want to do is keep your PCs free from malware, then Kaspersky Anti-Virus is the best choice.
-It doesn't do much but block malware, phishing emails and dodgy websites, but it does these things better than the rest.
+It doesn’t do much besides block malware, phishing emails and dodgy websites, but it does these things better than the rest.

 How we test the best Windows 10 antivirus programs

 We evaluated each Windows 10 antivirus program on this list based on its interface, performance, protection and extra features.

 Was the program intuitive and user-friendly?
-Did malware scans badly slow system performance?
-Was it effective at detecting and removing malware?
+Did malware scans significantly slow down system performance?
+Was it effective at detecting and removing both old and new malware?
 Did the program come with any other useful tools?

 Our tests were performed on a Lenovo ThinkPad T470 with a 2.5GHz Core i5-7200U processor, 8GB of RAM and 256GB of solid-state storage containing 43.3GB of files.

 In order to gauge each program’s impact on system performance, we used our custom Excel test which measures how long a PC takes to match 20,000 names and addresses on a spreadsheet.
 The longer the task takes, the more the system is impacted.